A new OPF blog entry: Breaking Down The Format Registry. Reproduced below the fold.

 Returning to the registry processes and functionality, I think that by adopting a simple XML format for the format data (probably based on the PRONOM Report schema), we manage the data using off-the-shelf tools.
 For example, if we consider the format data as content (as Adam was arguing), then I think we can use an off-the-shelf CMS as a web interface for collaborative editing and reviewing of the format data.
 As long as this data can be pulled and pushed into the CMS as XML, we can manage the 'archival copy' of the format registry data as XML in a version control repository.
 Using a distributed VCS like git would make it relatively simple to manage, merge and synchronise different sources of data.
 Again, very little coding would be required to make this happen - just enough to tie the versioning system and the CMS together via the standardised XML format.
 Then, having established an editoral process based on a CMS and VCS, the 'production' version of the data could be published for wider consumption as XML and Linked Data, e.g. via the p2 registry.

 I've been experimenting with using a web CMS to manage the format data and the basic editorial workflow, and I believe it presents a practical way forward.
 I'll be posting a follow-up blog on how that might work over the next few days.

 Of course, the real work is in working out what infomation we want to share, what we want to do with it, and how we're going to validate it.
 I await Bill's work on these issue with keen interest.
-Once we do have more solid requirements, I hope we look to see how much we can achieve by combining tools that already exists, rather than re-inventing a whole load of wheels.Next: Building A Collaborative Format Registry Editor »
+Once we do have more solid requirements, I hope we look to see how much we can achieve by combining tools that already exists, rather than re-inventing a whole load of wheels.Next in series: Building A Collaborati... »